MSC72m/server-setup-tools/README.md

 > **Note:** This is the final step and should be run after the server is secured and you have an SSL certificate (if needed).

 ### `setup.sh` (Main Orchestrator)
 This is the main script that provides an interactive menu to run the other scripts in the correct order.
-It's the recommended way to use this project.
+It's the recommended way to use this project, as it ensures dependencies are met and each step is run correctly.

 ## ⚠️ Disclaimer